SeptemberHX/joplin-plugin-enhancement/README.md

 ### Inline/Block math renderer in markdown editor

-> It significantly hurts your joplin's performance, especially with lots of math block.
+> It significantly hurts your joplin's performance for now, especially with lots of math block.
+Please refer to https://github.com/laurent22/joplin/issues/6719

 > Disabled by default